Panasonic G3 vs GH2

 It is notable that the GH2 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G3 does not feature such a mic input.

-Both the G3 and the GH2 have been discontinued, but can regularly be found used on eBay.
+Both the G3 and the GH2 have been discontinued, but can regularly be found used on ebay.
 The GH2 was replaced by the Panasonic GH3, while the G3 was followed by the Panasonic G5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G3 and GH2 can be found, respectively, in the Panasonic G3 Manual (free pdf) or the online Panasonic GH2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic G3 and the Panasonic GH2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.